Léopold Dion

 Léopold Dion (February 25, 1920 – 17 November 1972) was a Canadian sex offender and serial killer who raped 21 boys, killing four; he was active in Quebec in 1963.
-He was nicknamed the "Monster of Pont-Rouge".
+He was nicknamed the "Monster of Pont-Rouge" (le monstre de Pont-Rouge).

 Crimes

-His first sexual assault, which also involved an attempted murder, was against a young woman from Pont-Rouge.
-Léopold Dion and his brother raped and stabbed the woman on the railway track linking the Rang Petit-Capsa (a street) to the village of Pont-Rouge.
-They left her for dead, but she survived, albeit with both physical and psychological injuries.
+Dion had a lengthy criminal history starting when he was 17, when he was convicted of gross indecency and sentenced to four months in prison.
+In 1939, he was charged with attempted murder, but acquitted.
+In 1940, Dion was sentenced to life in prison and lashed after being convicted of raping a 33-year-old woman in Pont-Rouge.
+He was paroled in 1956, but had his parole revoked after being convicted of gross indecency in 1957.
+Dion was paroled again in 1962.

 Dion sexually abused 21 boys, killing four.
 He lured his victims by posing as a photographer.

 His first murder victim was 12-year-old Guy Luckenuck, from Kénogami, Quebec, who was in Quebec City that day for clarinet lessons.
-They traveled together every week to take music lessons at the Conservatoire de Musique du Québec in Québec City.
+They traveled together every week to take music lessons at the Conservatoire de musique du Québec à Québec in Québec City.
 Dion lured the boy by taking a series of snapshots with an old camera that had no film before claiming to want to continue elsewhere.
 He drove the boy into the country, where, in a remote spot, Dion then strangled him, and then buried him.

 On 5 May 1963, Dion crossed paths with eight-year-old Alain Carrier and 10-year-old Michel Morel.
 He used the same ploy to lure them into his car, driving them to a run-down building in Saint-Raymond-de-Portneuf.
 With the former, he pretended to play prisoner so that he could tie the boy up in the cottage.
 Once he had been overcome, Dion turned to the latter one, whom he led outside, whereupon he asked the child to take his clothes off.
 Dion then strangled him with a garrote, before going back inside to smother the other boy.

-On 26 May 1963, he met 13-year-old Pierre Marquis, who was also taken in by the fake photographer’s promises.
-They were a couple of paces from a dune, the same one that had become Guy Luckenuck’s grave a bit more than a month earlier.
+On 26 May 1963, he met 13-year-old Pierre Marquis, who was also taken in by the fake photographer's promises.
+They were a couple of paces from a dune, the same one that had become Guy Luckenuck's grave a bit more than a month earlier.
 Once again, Dion asked his victim to pose naked.
 The child complied, but when Dion tried to assault him, he fought back before succumbing to the assault.
 Dion strangled Marquis.